 This book (and the movie it inspired) is just plain fun!
 5 women and one man get together for 6 months to discuss Jane Austen’s works.

 In the process, they find friendships, heartbreak, and love.
-If you are a fan of Jane Austen, you must read this!
+If you are a fan of books about Jane Austen, you must read this!

 Jane Hayes is an utter romantic who is unlucky in love.
 She compares every man she’s interested in to Mr. Darcy and they all come up wanting.

 When a relative sends her to Austenland, an estate in the countryside made for Janeites, she gets to experience the Regency era for her own.
 Will she be able to find love or will she find out that she’s more of a modern woman at heart?